daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 \end{centering}

-*Note--* Basic argument for productive efficiency of competitive equilibrium:
+*Basic argument for productive efficiency of competitive equilibrium:*

-If, given the 'endowments', one person values A in units B more than someone else, an equilibrium price ensures that they will trade these amongst one another until each has the same MRS The 'Edgeworth box' offers a graphical demonstration that this yields a Pareto optimum (given the amounts produced).
+If, given the 'endowments', one person values A in units B more than someone else, an equilibrium price ensures that they will trade these amongst one another until each has the same MRS^[ The 'Edgeworth box' offers a graphical demonstration that this yields a Pareto optimum (given the amounts produced).]

 ***